The Client

 The brief was to ship a real website — not a template, not a landing page — that could:

-- Explain a broad catalogue of services (company formation, residency and relocation, DIFC foundations, tax planning, corporate compliance) in enough depth that a serious prospect never has to leave the page to feel informed
+- Explain a broad catalogue of services in enough depth that a serious prospect never has to leave the page to feel informed

 - Serve both English-speaking international audiences and Dutch-speaking expats looking at Dubai, without the stiff, machine-translated feel that plagues most bilingual sites